JohnRDOrazio/ansible-wsl-development-setup/README.md

 that would otherwise require quite a bit of effort to write from scratch.
 Using **roles** can help keep your playbooks as clean and simple as possible.

-Currently, we are using a single **role** in this playbook, `ansible-role-nvm` by @morgangraphics, defined in `requirements.yml`.
-We're using our own forked version to fix a glitch in newer versions of Ansible.
+Originally we used a single **role** in this playbook, `ansible-role-nvm` by @morgangraphics, defined in `requirements.yml`, but we have now switched to preferring `fnm` over `nvm` as the Node Version Manager, so the `ansible-role-nvm` is no longer required.

-We must install our roles before running our playbook.
+If we do require any roles, then we must install then before running our playbook.
 From within our project folder (`~/ansible-wsl-development-setup/`) run:
 ```shell
 ansible-galaxy install -r requirements.yml
 ```